concurrencykit/ck/README.md

  * `linux/clang/x86-64`
  * `linux/clang/ppc64le`

+### Compile and Build

+* Step 1.
+        `./configure`
+        For additional options try `./configure --help`

+* Step 2.
+        In order to compile regressions (requires POSIX threads) use `make regressions`.
+In order to compile libck use `make all` or `make`.

+* Step 3.
+	In order to install use `make install`
+	To uninstall use `make uninstall`.

+See http://concurrencykit.org/ for more information.

 ### Supported Architectures

 Concurrency Kit supports any architecture using compiler built-ins as a fallback.
 There is usually a performance degradation associated with this.